 “Asset class diversification is not the same as risk diversification,” Page said.
 He showed companion pie-charts for a portfolio.
 One pie-chart was segmented according to asset class (global equity, emerging markets equity, energy, venture capital, etc.).
 Its companion pie-chart showed segmentation according to risk factors (developed markets equity risk, muni spread risk, high yield spread risk, emerging markets currency risk, emerging markets equity risk, etc.)

 Page presented a simple empirical model for scenario analysis.
-The factor return was a linear combination of “”GDP surprise” and “inflation surprise.”
-In this context, “surprise” is the difference between the realized value and the market forecast value of the quantities (GDP and inflation).
+The factor return was a linear combination of “GDP surprise” and “inflation surprise.”
+In this context, “surprise” is the difference between the realized value and the market forecast value of the quantities (gross domestic product and inflation).

 When it comes to beta, what matters, according to Page, “is the surprise.”
 Expectations tend to lag realizations due to the “looking over the shoulder” bias.